 Even so, prioritizing results-showing metrics such as demo requests booked will help you to understand how well your account-based marketing strategy is working.

-And remember to track champions so you can find your warmest paths to target accounts.
+Track champions to find your warmest paths to target accounts.
 Book a free demo today to learn how UserGems can help you close more deals.